ORV: 4D Occupancy-centric Robot Video Generation

-\subsection{Training Details}
+\subsubsection{Training Details}

-\mypar{Data process.} During training, we sample sequences of frames by first randomly selecting a video and then uniformly sampling a segment of a specified length and size.
+\mypar{Data Process.} During training, we sample sequences of frames by first randomly selecting a video and then uniformly sampling a segment of a specified length and size.
 Given the various raw resolutions of videos in different datasets (as introduced in Sec.~\ref{sec:supp_data}), we process them into a similar resolution setting for stable training.
-Moreover, the datasets are recorded at different frequencies (\textit{e.g.}, the robot gripper in BridgeV2 data moves much faster than that in Droid data).
+Moreover, the datasets are recorded at different frequencies (\textit{e.g.}, the robot gripper in BridgeV2 data moves much faster than that in DROID data).
 To maintain consistency, we sample the sequences at varied step sizes.
 Taking into account all these factors (resolutions, sampling frequencies), we also set different sequence lengths to ensure that each sequence can ideally capture a complete operation, while controlling the total number of visual tokens of each sample to be processed by the model.
 Take the BridgeV2 singleview training as an example, each individual sample will result in a total $\lceil(16+1)/4\rceil\times(40 / 2\times60/2)=3000$ tokens.
-We list all the details mentioned above in Table~\ref{tab:supp_data}.

-Note that the number of total frames of each individual episode varies significantly across the datasets (\textit{e.g.}, 20$\sim$50 for BridgeV2 while 50$\sim$4000 for Droid).
+We list all the details mentioned above in Tab.~\ref{tab:supp_data}.
+Note that the number of total frames of each individual episode varies significantly across the datasets (\textit{e.g.}, 20$\sim$50 for BridgeV2 while 50$\sim$4000 for DROID).
 We then take different sample intervals, \textit{i.e.}, the interval between the neighboring sequences within the same episode, for training and evaluation.